“To every dad who wants to be a hero for his family.”

 Listening appears to be a lost art and this chapter does a great job of helping a dad understand the importance of listening.
 After reading this book, I have tried to listen a little more.
 I need a lot of practice though.
 I still catch myself interrupting my children instead of letting them finish.
 I’m working on it though.

 There are three chapters in the Dads’ Roles section that I feel are pivotal to being a hero dad.
 Dads Who Serve Mom, Dads Who Help Mom Feel Beautiful, and Dads and Daughters.
 Nothing to me says “great dad” more than the ones who treat their wives and daughters as queens and princesses.
 I love the fact that the Dads and Daughters chapter comes before the Dads and Sons chapter.
 Focusing on the women in our lives is another lost skill.
-These chapters reinforce something I recently wrote about in the blog on Teaching Respect.
+These chapters reinforce something I recently wrote about in Teaching Respect.

 In The Dad Rules section there is a chapter that really struck home.
 Trimble relates the story of when he was playing baseball and was complaining in the dugout.
 Trimble’s coach talked with him: